 Additional Packing List for Turkey

 Aside from what to wear in Turkey, you’re probably wondering what else you need to pack.
-Here is a list of other items that you may need for your trip.
+Here is a list of other items that you may need to add to your Turkey packing list.

 Essential Items for Turkey